StephanDrawe/PacMen-Exercise/README.md

 3. Open the 'index.html' file in your browser of choice.
 4. Click the 'Add PacMan' button to add a single PacMan to the screen.
 Click the button again to add more.
 5. Click the 'Start Game' button to move all of the created PacMen across the browser.
+6. Continue to click on 'Add PacMan' will create more moving PacMen as the Game is running.
+7. Continue to click on 'Start Game' will speed up the movement of all PacMen on screen faster.
-6. To clear the brower, simply refresh the window.
+8. To clear the brower, simply refresh the window.
-7. Repeat steps 1 through 6.
+9. Repeat steps 1 through 8.
 ## Roadmap of future improvements:
 In the next iterations of the program, we will add more styles to the background and images.
 ## License information: